A sales funnel helps you follow your customer journey from discovery and consideration all the way to purchase.

 You can use funnel metrics to cultivate a sales funnel that’s flawless and represents what your audience wants.
 Adjust your approach to improve what the metrics show and work to find out why your efforts are in vain.
 Your goal is to help the customer move seamlessly along the funnel; if they’re not doing so, funnel metrics will tell you why.

 Recording and analyzing funnel metrics is the easiest way to know if you’re losing ground or making progress.
-It’s exactly the kind of information you need to feel empowered and in control of your business, instead of overwhelmed and under-informed.
+It’s exactly the kind of information you need to feel in control of your business, instead of being overwhelmed or unsure of how to improve.